Valentine's Day Tracing Activities for Preschoolers

 Valentine’s Day Tracing Activities

-These low-prep activities just need a handful of materials, which will keep your budget very light, and most probably you already have some around the classroom.
-These include the free Valentine’s Day Tracing Activities (found at the end of this post), dry-erase pouches, and dry-erase markers.
-This way you can reuse them multiple times.
+These low-prep activities need a handful of materials to keep your budget very light, and you probably already have some around the classroom.
+These include the free Valentine’s Day Tracing Activities, dry-erase pouches, and dry-erase markers.
+This way, you can reuse them multiple times.
 Another idea is to print them on white cardstock and laminate them.
-Just choose the alternative that you think will be more useful in your particular case.
+Just choose the alternative you think will be more useful in your case.

 Now, if you are like me and want to make it more fun and give your children variety and choices, you can add Valentine’s Day writing materials and manipulatives to the mix.
 The good news is that most of them can be stored for next year.